AstroKhet/squares.org-solver/README.md

 4. **Check the results**
    - Found words are grouped by length.
    - Try them all out!
-(Disclaimer: some words may not be recognized if they aren’t in the dictionary.)
+(Disclaimer: some words may not be recognized if they aren’t also in squares.org's dictionary.)

-## License

-MIT License

-## Credits / Acknowledgements
+## Credits

-Squares Solver uses this [word list](https://github.com/dwyl/english-words).
+Squares Solver uses this [word list](https://github.com/dwyl/english-words/blob/master/words.txt).